AdobeDocs/marketo.en/help/marketo/product-docs/reporting/revenue-cycle-analytics/revenue-cycle-models/using-revenue-model-inventory-stages.md

 >[!TIP]
 >
->It's a great idea to create a practice model in a graphics or presentation program and confirm it with your colleagues first.&nbsp;
+>It's a great idea to create a practice model in a graphics or presentation program and confirm it with your colleagues first.

 ## Add An Inventory Stage {#add-an-inventory-stage}